-My research on language centres on communication in interaction.
-What are the structures that people choose to communicate, and what effect do these structures have on the intended message?
-I look at this from the perspective of structures in speech – like grammatical choices in verb marking, lexical choices, fixed expressions, and also look at how people use their bodies – gestures, head movements, shrugs, etc. I’m especially interested in how these streams together express abstract conceptual notions – like event structure, stance, and negation.
+I look at this from the perspective of specific expressions in speech – like grammatical verb marking, lexical/semantic choices, and idiomatic expressions.
+Amazingly, these correlatew with very specific body movements, including gestures, head movements, shrugs, etc. I’m especially interested in how these streams together express abstract conceptual notions – like event structure, stance, and negation.
 I work with multimodal corpus data, text corpora, 3D motion capture data, and experimental methods.

-I was honoured to be selected one of 12 Killam Laureate graduate students at the University of Alberta in 2018.
+I was honoured to be selected a Killam Laureate at the University of Alberta in 2018.

 Dr. Sally Rice | Department of Linguistics | U. of Alberta